arielelkin/site_source/articles/why-im-not-a-react-native-developer.markdown

 This has turned into an exercise in hermeneutics and speculation over a question of genuine importance: Can Facebook revoke its React Native license?
 If so, under what conditions?

+### October 2017 update: Facebook Relicensing
+"[A]fter several weeks of disappointment and uncertainty for our community", Facebook relicensed React, Jest, Flow, and Immutable.js under the MIT license.
+Sadly, React Native's license and patent haven't changed since this article was first published.

+I commend the claim that the Facebook people "don't want to hold back forward progress for nontechnical reasons", but I struggle to see which technical reason they have for maintaining the above situation for React Native.